 Le Centre Pompidou

 Le Centre Georges Pompidou more commonly referred to as le Centre Pompidou, or just the Pompidou Center is a great modern art museum located in the fourth arrondissement.
-The museum is known more for its crazy exterior than the actual artwork it houses; the architects decided to expose the things that are normally hidden in the construction of buildings, so they put things like the plumbing and beams and elevators on the outside, and painted them bright colors to draw attention to them.
+The museum is known more for its crazy exterior than the actual artwork it houses; the building's design is meant to expose the things that are normally hidden in the construction of buildings, so all the elements like the plumbing and beams and elevators are on the outside, and they're painted bright colors to draw attention to them.
 It makes for a really eye-grabbing (some might say eye-straining) effect, and the building really stands out whenever you're wandering around the Marais and other surrounding neighborhoods; nothing else in Paris looks like the Pomidou Center, and so even when you just see a sliver of it in the distance through two other buildings, you know exactly what it is.

 The collections in the museum are really impressive, and seem to change drastically every time I visit.
 I think the Tate Modern in London is the only modern art museum I've enjoyed as much as or more than the Pompidou.
 My favorite bits from the permanent collection at the Pompidou are a dozen or so Picassos; it really blows me away to see these paintings that I've seen in books all my life and suddenly be standing so close to the real thing.